nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/tools.en.md

 - "Ri"：

-  - what you creates realize your vision
+  - what you creates realizes your vision

 > First comes thought; then organization of that thought, into ideas and
 > plans; then transformation of those plans into reality.